paulrobertlloyd/paulrobertlloyd-v4/src/articles/2013/04/silicon_valley.md

 ## Abandoning the checks and balances

 I found [Evgeny Morozov’s interview with the Guardian][2] fascinating, if not a little outlandish at times.
-Morozov is author of <cite>[The Net Delusion][3]</cite> and has written a second book <cite>[To Save Everything, Click Here][4]</cite>, both of which I’m inclined to read, if only because they challenge common ideas perpetuated within the tech industry.
+Morozov is author of [""The Net Delusion""][3] and has written a second book [""To Save Everything, Click Here""][4], both of which I’m inclined to read, if only because they challenge common ideas perpetuated within the tech industry.

 In this interview, Morozov begins by criticising the self-tracking movement, which he describes as “solutionist”: